From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 \begin{prop} Algorithm \ref{alg:cycles} terminates in finite steps. \end{prop} \begin{proof} Since all paths are finite, the number of nodes in the \graphname~$G_{\Pi}$, $|\Cells|$, is finite.
 At each iteration, Algorithm \ref{alg:cycles} either finds a new graph $\tilde{G}_{\Pi}$ which has a smaller number of nodes, or returns $G_{\Pi}$.
 Therefore, Algorithm \ref{alg:cycles} is guaranteed to terminate at most in $|\Cells|$ steps. \end{proof}

 \begin{remark} Algorithm \ref{alg:cycles} needs to find all rainbow cycles of an edge-colored multi-graph at each iteration, which can be done in the following way.
-Given $G = (\Cells, \Edges, \mathcal{C})$, obtain $E \in \Cells\times \Cells$ from $\Edges$ by removing the coloring and replacing multiple edges between the same two nodes with a single edge.
-Then, find all simple cycles in the graph $(\Cells, E)$.
+Given $G = (\Cells, \Edges, \mathcal{C})$, obtain $E \subseteq \Cells\times \Cells$ from $\Edges$ by removing the coloring and replacing multiple edges between the same two nodes with a single edge.
+Then, find all simple cycles in the graph $G' = (\Cells, E)$.
 Finally, check if these cycles can be colored as a rainbow cycle.

-As for the complexity of these steps, finding all simple cycles up to length $N$ can be done $\mathcal{O}(N\Cells E)$ time \cite{alon1997finding}, and deciding if a cycle can be rainbow colored can be posed as an exact set cover problem, which is NP-complete.
+Finding all simple cycles in a directed graph is time bounded by $\mathcal{O}((|V| + |E|)(C+1))$ and space bounded by $\mathcal{O}((|V| + |E|)$, where $C$ is the number of cycles \cite{johnson1975finding}.
+Although the number of cycles in a directed graph grows, in the worst-case, exponentially with the number of nodes, this operation can be done efficiently in practice \cite{gupta2021finding}.
+Deciding if a cycle can be rainbow colored can be posed as an exact set cover problem, which is NP-complete.
 This is essentially due to the fact that, in the worst-case, the number of cycles in a multi-graph can be exponential in the number of colors compared to the corresponding directed graph.
 However, the number of nodes decrease at each iteration of Algorithm \ref{alg:cycles}, making computations easier.
 Moreover, while the worst-case complexity is high, these operations can usually be performed efficiently in practice. \end{remark}

 When the Algorithm~\ref{alg:cycles} finds the fixed point, we set